 At Bunker Hill Community College, the Financial Aid Office is committed to assisting students and their families meet the costs of a college education.
 Bunker Hill Community College participates in a wide variety of federal, state, and private financial aid programs.
 The Financial Aid Office is here to help you through the financial aid application process and to help you decide how to best cover your educational expenses.

-Fall and Spring semester tuition can be paid in installments.
+Yes, tuition can be paid in installments.
 It is hoped that this plan will assist students in both budgeting and paying for their tuition.

-There is a $35.00 administrative fee per semester for this service, and the plan is interest free, however, if your payment is late there will be a late fee added.
+There is a $35.00 administrative fee per semester for this service, and the plan is interest free. however, if your payment is late there will be a late fee added.
 Once a student has applied and paid the fee to Official Payments the student can make changes to the estimated contract amount through the BHCC Student Payment Office (617-228-2150).

 Yes, you will need to file a new FAFSA for each academic year that you are enrolled in classes.
 We encourage you to file your FAFSA early, to give you the best chance of qualifying for the most aid.
 Massachusetts residents should complete their FAFSA by May 1, to be considered for the MASSGrant program.
 For more information on applying for financial aid please visit Apply Now.